-- 4.8 The operating schedule must form part of the completed application form for a premises licence.
-It should include information, which is necessary to enable a responsible authority or other person to assess whether and what steps have been taken or are proposed in order to promote the licensing objectives. - 4.9 As and when appropriate the applicant should provide in the operating schedule such further relevant additional information/evidence where there is an apparent departure from the promotion of the licensing objectives. - 4.10 It is strongly recommended that applicants and/or their legal advisors discuss with Council officers and representatives of responsible authorities the draft operating schedule before it is formally submitted.
+- 4.8 The operating schedule/licence application must form part of the completed application form for a premises licence.
+It should include information, which is necessary to enable a responsible authority or other person to assess whether and what steps have been taken or are proposed in order to promote the licensing objectives. - 4.9 As and when appropriate the applicant should provide in the operating schedule/licence application such further relevant additional information/evidence where there is an apparent departure from the promotion of the licensing objectives. - 4.10 It is strongly recommended that applicants and/or their legal advisors discuss with Council Licensing Officers and representatives of responsible authorities the draft operating schedule/licence application before it is formally submitted.
 This will help ensure it properly addresses all relevant issues that might give rise for concern.
 This may avoid the necessity for a hearing if the application otherwise passes without representation.